anorthall/CaveDB/README.md

-# cavelog
+# CaveLog
-A Django application to log caving trips
+A Django application to log caving trips and display them online.
+Currently in very early development.